youbs/ubermuda.github.io/_posts/2014-11-30-an-introduction-to-fig.md

 ### Installing Fig

-Fig is available as a Python package that you can install with the following comand:
+Fig is available as a Python package that you can install with the following command:

     $ sudo pip install -U fig